dpalmer-anl/TB_solve/docs/intro.rst

 --------------

 TB_solve provides multiple solver methods tailored for different system sizes, sparsity patterns, and physical requirements.
-TB_solve is written in PyTorch and supports both CPU and GPU computation for most methods(including intel gpu's!). tb.solve.Solver will automatically detect available devices and prioritize using GPU if available.
+TB_solve is written in PyTorch and supports both CPU and GPU computation for most methods (including intel gpu's!). tb_solve.Solver() will automatically detect available devices and prioritize using GPU if available.

 1. **Diagonalization** (``method="diagonalization"``)